Running an omnichannel business is serious work.

 Obviously, this strategy won’t work for everyone, but it’s important that you never underestimate the power of a happy customer.

-One of the keys to omni-channel success is to have a proactive inventory system that works for you instead of you reactively working for it.
+One reason there are successful omnichannel examples is a proactive inventory system that works for you instead of you reactively working for it.
 It may seem overwhelming, but there are tools and systems to help.

 Business owners who optimize their inventory management can attest to having more satisfied customers and higher revenue while experiencing fewer complications and fewer fires to put out.